4thTech EIC/SME instrument 2020 Accelerator

 The EIC proposal scope

-The project is divided into ten tasks, described in details in the work packages tables; (1) transition development from MVP to production; (2) CEF (i.e. Connecting Europe Facility) compatible Enterprise Access-Point (i.e. EAP) blockchain gateway development; (3) hardware infrastructure and technology scalability setup and development; (4) X.509 digital certificate standard integration; (5) API bridge development; (6) WIKI support content and documentation creation; (7) client IT helpdesk setup; (8) support, sales and marketing staff recruitment and training; (9) marketing activities, and; (10) client acquisition.
+The project is divided into ten tasks, described in detail in the work packages tables; (1) transition development from MVP to production; (2) CEF (i.e. Connecting Europe Facility) compatible Enterprise Access-Point (i.e. EAP) blockchain gateway development; (3) hardware infrastructure and technology scalability setup and development; (4) X.509 digital certificate standard integration; (5) API bridge development; (6) WIKI support content and documentation creation; (7) client IT helpdesk setup; (8) support, sales and marketing staff recruitment and training; (9) marketing activities, and; (10) client acquisition.

 Digital identity mechanism (part of DEN-BES)